 Alien Logo

-“Alien: Isolation” became the final prequel installment, telling the story of the xenomorphs’ creator and leading to the franchise’s first film.
+“Alien: Isolation” served as the final prequel installment, telling the story of the xenomorphs’ creator and leading into the franchise’s first film.
 The logo has a significant nod to this message.
 The emblem replicates the 1979 logo.

 Large black letters with substantial spaces between them.
-The characters in Alien have become slightly thicker to represent the long history separating the installments.
+The characters in Alien have become slightly thicker to reflect the long time between installments.
 Each element is a separate puzzle piece of the story, forming a unified picture.
 The inter-letter spaces symbolize the distances between planets.
-The difference between the series’ first and last logos is evident in the addition of the word “isolation” below the main title.
+The difference between the series’s first and last logos is evident in the addition of the word “isolation” below the main title.

-The story isn’t over; further sequels to Alien are planned.
+The story isn’t over; further Alien sequels are planned.
 In 2022, it was announced that work had begun on the film “Alien: Romulus.”

 Font and Colors